This portfolio was designed as a desktop OS. Open on a laptop for the full experience.

 Buying patterns & behaviors

 A cross-persona table showing abandoned cart rate, discount rate, LTV 180 days, AOV, repeat purchase rate, units per transaction, conversion value.
 All per persona.
-With Polar actionable insights surfaced automatically, and a direct CTA to activate a Cart Abandonment Email Flow.
+Plus the full purchase sequence: what they buy first, second, third, the time between, the drop-off.
+With Polar actionable insights showed up automatically, and a direct CTA to activate a Cart Abandonment Email Flow.

 Buying patterns & behaviors: cross-persona table with actionable insights